snhobbs/TDSXX4A/bin/cnvrtwfm_0/README.md

 ```

 The -l has to go first as it it modified by the other calls.
 If put at the end you only get the spread sheet.
 Should produce a .DAT

+If the data has swapped bytes then the -l needs to go near the end. -p needs to be after -l to get the header/preamble.